Paros Photography Guide

 In addition to these two very photogenic villages, Paros also offers some spectacular coastal landscapes.
 If you want to photograph a beautiful beach, head to Kolimbithres for sunrise or sunset.
 The rocks there make for some interesting foregrounds.

 But I was after another photo.
 I wanted to capture Paros Lighthouse surrounded by a spectacular rocky coastline.
 The problem I was facing was the absence of clouds, which is quite usual for the Cyclades during summer.
 But there's a solution.
 The rocks in Paros Park make for great, abstract subjects.
-I spent hours pointing my camera at various formations in the park.
+So instead of the typical landscape photography, I spent hours pointing my camera at various formations in the park.